alephium/docs/docs/ralph/contracts.md

 ```

 :::tip note
-Deploying a contract requires depositing a certain amount of ALPH in the contract(currently 1 alph, it will be reduced to 0.1 alph after the Rhone upgrade is activated), so creating a large number of sub-contracts is not practical.
+Deploying a contract requires depositing a certain amount of ALPH in the contract(currently 0.1 alph), so creating a large number of sub-contracts is not practical.
 :::

 ### Contract Creation inside a Contract